 My first psychedelic experience was with mescaline.
-I loved it – a gentle opening into a rich reality I’d never known.
-A few weeks later, I took LSD – not so gentle but a more profound opening.
-Then back to mescaline for a few more trips.
+I loved it.
+It was a gentle opening into a rich reality I’d never known.
+A few weeks later, I took LSD.
+This was not so gentle but a more profound opening.
+Then I went back to mescaline for a few more trips.
 This was 50 years ago when I was 17 and before marriage, family and career took over.
-Forty years later while living in Peru, a Shaman introduced me to Ayahuasca – not gentle but intense openings for sure.
-Over the last 10 years, I have had a number of truly rich and healing psilocybin experiences – my new personal favorite.
+Forty years later while living in Peru, a Shaman introduced me to ayahuasca.
+Ayahuasca is not gentle but offers intense openings for sure.
+Over the last 10 years, I have had a number of truly rich and healing psilocybin experiences.
+These are my new personal favorite.

-Yet, I wonder how my life may have been different if I had had a “map” of how psychedelic experiences bring about such profound openings.
+Yet, I wonder how my life may have been different if I had a “map” of how psychedelic experiences bring about such profound openings.
 What if this map showed me how to stabilize this broader perspective in my everyday life?
-What if I had understood then what psychotherapists now know about how psychedelics can provide a unique opportunity for changing our conditioned beliefs thereby facilitating our psychological and emotional healing.
+What if I had understood then what psychotherapists now know about how psychedelics?
+(That is how psychedelics can provide a unique opportunity for changing our conditioned beliefs thereby facilitating our psychological and emotional healing.)
 What if this map showed me how to use psychedelic experiences to begin to “re-parent” myself?
 “If I only knew then what I know now….”

 Attachment issues develop during the first 18 to 24 months of life and arise primarily from problematic parenting.
-We are instinctually driven from a few days of life to establish connections with others in order to ensure our survival.
-We seek safety, attunement (subtle connection), being received with joy, help with affect regulation (understanding and expressing emotions) and knowing that someone has our back.
+Instinct drives us from a few days of life to establish connections with others in order to ensure our survival.
+We seek safety, and attunement (subtle connection).
+We yearn to be received with joy, and crave help with affect regulation (understanding and expressing emotions).
+Above all, we need to know that someone has our back.

-On a preverbal level, we know what we need and know if we are getting it or not.
-As our very survival is at stake, when we don’t receive enough of these basic supports from our parents as an infant and toddler, we can become desperate and do whatever we need to do to adapt ourselves to these shortfalls and become “who we need to be” to get enough acceptance and support to survive.
+On a preverbal level, we know what we need.
+Furthermore, we know if we are getting it or not.
+As our very survival is at stake, when we don’t receive enough of these basic supports from our parents as an infant and toddler, we can become desperate.
+We do whatever we need to do to adapt ourselves to these shortfalls.
+We become “who we need to be” to get enough acceptance and support to survive.

-Attachment issues impact social interactions with family, peers, authority figures and others, and they shape our self-concept and distort our perspective and expectations of ourselves and others.
+Attachment issues impact social interactions with family, peers, authority figures and others.
+In addition, they shape our self-concept and distort our perspective and expectations of ourselves and others.
 As young children, we move out into the world with this “conditioned self,” interacting with others in the ways we learned that we must in order to feel safe, attuned….

-The underlying beliefs and this pattern of thinking, feeling and behaving stays with us through adolescence and, if not addressed, into and through adulthood.
+The underlying beliefs and this pattern of thinking, feeling and behaving stays with us through adolescence.
+However, if not addressed, they follow us into and through adulthood.
 More than our “true self” (who we are in the absence of conditioning), this conditioned self chooses our friends, intimate partners and career while shaping our sense of meaning and purpose in life.
-This restrictive pattern is housed primarily in our left brain.
-Let’s see how this is related to the healing potential of psychedelic experiences.
+Our left brain primarily houses this restrictive pattern.
+Let’s see how this relates to the healing potential of psychedelic experiences.